YYYYOINKER/Hotlap/README.md

 - **Godot Engine (v4.2.1):** Game development

 ## Installation
-To play the game, download the built version from the provided Google Drive link and run the executable file.
+To play the game, download the built version from the [latest release](https://github.com/YYYYOINKER/Hotlap/releases/latest) and run the executable file.

 ## Models and Scenes Download
 The large models and scenes used in the game are available for download from the following links: